manojkumardas7/distributed-scoring/README.md

 ---

 ### MOJO
-Place the required pysarkling water zip file in the directory codeZips from https://www.h2o.ai/download/, to use a mojo model
+Place the required pysparkling water zip file in the directory codeZips from https://www.h2o.ai/download/, to use a mojo model

 ### PMML
 Download and install this [library](https://github.com/autodeployai/pypmml-spark).
 If you already have a PySpark environment setup, follow the below steps: